b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 ![Comparison of two mortgages (may not be accurate).](./images/mortgagesComparison.png){#fig:mortgageComparison}

 So it turns out that despite the higher interest rate of 6.49% overall we will pay less money to the bank for `mortgage1`.
-Therefore, if we are OK with a greater monthly payment (installment) then we may choose that one.
+Therefore, if we are OK with the greater monthly payment (installment) then we may choose that one.

 Of course, the above was just a programming exercise, not a financial advice.
-Moreover, the simulation may be inaccurate (to a various extent) for many reasons.
+Moreover, the simulation is likely to be inaccurate (to a various extent) for many reasons.
 For instance, a bank may calculate the interest every day, and not every month, in that case you will pay more.
-Compare with the simple example below and compound interest from @sec:compound_interest_problem_a1.
+Compare with the simple example below and the compound interest from
+@sec:compound_interest_problem_a1.

 ```jl
 s = """